awsdocs/aws-iot-things-graph-user-guide/doc_source/iot-tg-models-mod101.md

 + Measures temperature
 + Recognizes the presence of precipitation

 When you define a device, you need to create two pieces\.
 The first piece is the abstract device model\.
 This piece generically defines what a type of device does\.
 The second piece is the device definition, which implements the model\.
+The device definition specifies the communication protocol used by the device\.
+Devices that use different protocols can inherit from the same device model\.

 Before you define your device, look in the [AWS IoT Things Graph console](https://console.aws.amazon.com/thingsgraph/home) to determine whether an abstract model for the type of device you're defining already exists\.
 If so, you can skip to the task of defining your device\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/thingsgraph/latest/ug/images/TGDeviceModeling.png)